Rowan-Paul/project-argus/README.md

 # project-argus

-Project Argus tracks everything for you; movies, tv shows, music and games.
-All in a modern looking web application, all open source.
+project argus tracks everything for you; movies, tv shows, music, podcasts, audiobooks and games.
+All in a modern, open source web application.

-## Technologies

-The app will make use of the following technologies:

-- MongoDB
-- Express
-- React
-- Redux

 ## Different apps